AlexandraSavenko/test-task-todo-list/README.md

 Search with Debounce – Search tasks efficiently without unnecessary re-renders.

+Filter Todos – Allows you to view only completed or incomplete tasks.

 Pagination – Navigate through tasks using React Paginate.

 State Management – Uses Redux Toolkit for global state and Redux Persist for persistence.